svegalopez/cli-tool/README.md

 ### Run the script!

-Finally, to run the script: ```$ npm run``` That will copy all the rows in the csv into a table, after asserting each row's type at runtime.
+Finally, to run the script: ```$ npm run```.
+That will copy all the rows in the csv into a table, after asserting each row's type at runtime.

 ## Comments